thomas-mangin/vyos-hacker-toolkit/README.md

 the command `make`, `iso` and `update` will require a working build server.

 This can be done by using the the `setup` command for Debian/Ubuntu (only OS supported ATM).
+On first run please add the '--sudo' flag to make sure that sudo is correctly setup.

 using `-s/--show` will present you with what the tool is going to do without running any command.
 ```